raishakafle/RaishasBookStore/RaishasBookStore/README.txt

 I changed the name "Categpory" into "ProductType", where all the errors I was facing faded away!!

 Tried running the application after this, and is working pretty smooth!

+2122

+Almost done with the project, now have to display the ProductList as the main page

+Whenever the page loads the ProductList needs to be the one that loads as the home page.
+Trying to figure out ways to look through it.